strongdm/accessbot/docs/slack/CONFIGURE_SLACK_CLASSIC.md

 # Configure Slack Classic

 **NOTE**: we are deprecating the support for the Slack Classic app version.
-We strongly recommend you to use the default Slack app version.
+We strongly recommend you to use the default Slack version (Bolt).

 In order to configure AccessBot integration with Slack follow the next steps: